-The Application for Residency Training Program Registration must be submitted online and the application fee must be received by ACVS no later than August 22, 2016.
+The Application for Residency Training Program Registration must be submitted online no later than August 21,

-Applications submitted without the application fee are considered incomplete and will not be reviewed.
-Programs must have a current registration in order to accept new residents for training between July 2017 and June 2018.
+2017.
+Programs must have a current registration in order to accept new residents for training between July 2018 and June 2019.
 Portions of a resident's training initiated prior to registration of the program by the ACVS will not count toward completion of the residency requirements unless the ACVS caused the delay during the application process.
-Payment of the appropriate application fee should be submitted via fax or mail to ACVS.

-Updated: Application and payment deadline is August 22.
+Updated: Application deadline is August 21.